Lapsang Souchong Tea

 What is Lapsang Souchong Tea?

-Known informally as “the smoky tea”, the name “Lapsang Souchong” is twofold.
-The term “Lapsang” was first coined in the area surrounding the village of Tong Mu Guan, where the tea was first created; it means “smoky variety”, or “smoky sub-variety”.
-“Souchong”, meanwhile, refers to the fourth or fifth leaf used from the Camellia sinensis (Tea) plant when making Lapsang.
+The name “Lapsang Souchong” is twofold.
+“Lapsang” originates from the village of Tong Mu Guan, the original home of this Tea.
+It means “smoky variety”, or sometimes “smoky sub-variety”.
+Souchong, on the other hand, refers to the fourth or fifth leaf used from the Camellia sinensis (Tea) plant when making Lapsang.
 In its native China, meanwhile, Lapsang Souchong Tea goes by the name “Zheng Shan Xiao Zhong”.

 Process Used to Make Lapsang Tea

 The process used to create Lapsang Souchong is very lengthy and intricate.
 It requires a high level of attentive professionalism.
 The entire processing method is as follows:

 - Harvesting: The harvesting of Lapsang Souchong Tea leaves usually takes place in the second week of May.
 This is later in the year than many other Tea types because of the moderate climate of the Wuyi mountains.

 - Withering: There are two methods of withering most Tea types: “sun” withering, and “heat” withering.
 The former method involves placing the Tea leaves outside to wither naturally under the sun.
 The latter method sees the Tea leaves subjected to heated air in a controlled environment.
 Both methods can apply to Lapsang Souchong, with it ultimately depending on the facilities available to the workers.

 - Rolling: Again, depending on the facilities available, the rolling of this Tea is either conducted by hand or with a specially-designed machine.
 The rolling process actually lightly bruises the leaf, which in turn kickstarts the oxidation process.